-Empiric treatment with vancomycin PO before test results are available is appropriate in suspected Clostridium difficile.
+Empiric treatment with metronidazole 500mg PO TID before test results are available is very appropriate in suspected Clostridium difficile.

 Response to treatment may lag beyond 7 days, however keep a low threshold for escalation of treatment to begin IV therapy in suspected Clostridium difficile.
 Monitor patients for 7 days or until the patient is improving clinically.